top of page

 We are staying at quality accommodation throughout which will provide good shower facilities.
 However, whilst on the event course there will not be toilets available at each pit stop.
 Therefore, you should keep to a high level of personal hygiene by using wet wipes, washing with minimal water and always keeping hands clean.
 Check wounds, rashes, and blisters regularly for infection.

 The firm advice is always to ensure you are ‘self-contained’ with toilet roll and with anti-bacterial handwash gel for the trail.
-Do NOT leave toilet paper out on the route, please bring nappy bags to contain used toilet roll and dispose of where at a pit stop or at the hotel.
+Do NOT leave toilet paper out on the route, please bring nappy bags to contain used toilet roll and dispose of when at a pit stop or at the hotel.

-ALONG THE ROUTE
+THE ROUTE

 You must remain open to the possibility that our plan may change due to unforeseen factors, such as the weather and diversions.
 So, while Plan A is Plan A, it is not inconceivable that we may deploy Plan B, C or D if we deem it necessary for your safety.

 We will NOT waymark the route.
-Unless the route must be diverted due to an obstruction or last minute change.
+Unless the route must be diverted due to an obstruction or last-minute change.

 In general, this event is operated with GPS as the main method of route guidance.
 YOU need to bring a GPS watch and a navigation device or application on your phone.
 It is imperative that you are well versed in the usage of your down device and that you are confident in their battery life and reliability.